 As children, pretending is second nature.
-For most of our formative years, we are encouraged to use our imaginations in various ways.
+However, with imagination can come genuine fears.
 Knowing the difference between pretend and real is hard for most young children.
-As parents, we need to find ways to help teach our kids the difference between what is pretend and what is real.
+Around age 2, our little ones start to use their imaginations during play, and they have difficulty distinguishing between fantasy and reality.2 This can mean our kids equally believe in fun or positive things (like Santa and the tooth fairy) as well as scary or worrying things (like zombies or monsters).
+As parents, we need to find ways to teach our kids the difference between what is pretend and what is real.

-You may find yourself having the “real versus pretend” conversation with your child this year.
+This year, you may have the “real versus pretend” conversation with your child.
 Especially during times of the year when make-believe characters present themselves.
 Like birthday parties featuring Disney princesses.
 Or holidays like Halloween, Christmas, and Easter.

-Here are some great tips for making the concept of pretend versus real something a little easier for your kids to understand.
+Here are some great tips for making pretend versus real more straightforward for kids to understand.

 The Difference Between Pretend and Real